arkanath/JhonnyM/README.md

 For the CSS design it uses the Twitter Bootstrap v3 Framework and Animate.css.

 This app can be made much better by using APIs instead of embedding frames.

+Working example of the project can be found on http://cse.iitkgp.ac.in/~arkanath/JhonnyM/.
+Also as a chrome extension on https://chrome.google.com/webstore/detail/jhonnym-productive-new-ta/femjlnmpghjecaihednkodhodlnhhgma